-- C. Health Records Requirements: Upon entry into the first clinical course of the program in Semester Three, all students shall have a record of a medical exam within the past year.
+- C. Health Records Requirements: Prior to beginning Semester 1 and upon entry into the first clinical course of the program in Semester Three, all students shall have a record of a medical exam within the past year.
 The medical exam must include a verification of: - 1.
 Appropriate physical status - 2.
-Two-step Mantoux tuberculin screen\\ (Chest X-ray or Quantiferon blood test will be accepted in place of the two step and will require an annual re-test) - 3.
+Two-step Mantoux tuberculin screen (Chest X-ray or Quantiferon blood test will be accepted in place of the two step and will require an annual re-test) - 3.
 Measles, mumps and rubella immunization or titer (some clinical sites will require proof of 2 MMR vaccines) - 4.
 Varicella immunizations (series of 2), or titer, or physician documentation of chicken pox - 5.
 Tdap or Td within the past 10 years - 6.
 Hepatitis B vaccines (series of 3), or signed declination.
 The series must be started by the 1st day of Semester Two of the PTA curriculum, and must be completed within a 6-month time frame. - 7.
 Flu Shot - 8.
-COVID vaccine most clinical sites require a COVID vaccine or approved exemption for that site.
+COVID vaccine some clinical sites may require a COVID vaccine or approved exemption for that site.